 |1 any||1 or 1|

 If the opener's second bid is a suit (either repeating his own suit or bidding a new suit), responder should not repeat his major with only 5.
 He needs 6 or more cards to repeat his suit.
-So, in each auction below, responder should have 6 or more of his suit:
+The reason is that partner is showing lots of cards in the other suits, which makes the likelihood of 3-card support much lower.
+In each auction below, responder should have 6 (or more) of his suit:

 Responder shows 6 or more hearts (not forcing/weakish).